singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 13  }
 ```

-The following code provides a more detailed implementation of this algorithm, using concepts of object­ oriented design.
+The following code provides a more detailed implementation of this algorithm, using concepts of object-oriented design.

 ```java
 1   void  main(String[] args) {